sc0ty/gdb-vimview/README.md

 Vim has the ability to run as server, executing remote commands.
 VimView is a Python plugin that exploit this feature.

 ## Requirements
+1. Gdb with python support compiled in.
+Test with `python-interactive` command under gdb.
-1. Vim/gvim with `clientserver` option compiled in.
+2. Vim/gvim with `clientserver` option compiled in.
 Test it with `vim --version` - look for `+clientserver`.
 Note that vim needs to be run under X11/XWindow to be able to communicate (even the terminal version).
 You could try to run server:
 ```
 vim --servername test